Sunday, November 19, 2023

 The cops in Oshkosh showed little interest in Prohibition violations.
 Even the mayor, Arthur McHenry, was against the new law, saying that “the City of Oshkosh was not in sympathy with Prohibition enforcement.”
 Oshkosh ran wide open that first year.
 By the summer of 1921, the city had grown notorious as a place where Prohibition did not apply.
 And that brought the feds to town.

-Federal agents made their first major raids in Oshkosh on the Friday evening of August 26, 1921.
+Federal agents raided Oshkosh on the Friday evening of August 26, 1921.
 They aimed their initial thrusts at the most prominent targets.
 On the northside, they hit the Annex Thirst Parlor (now Oblio’s Lounge).
 On the Southside they headed for Witzke’s.

 The feds poured through the door to find Witzke mixing drinks from a tumbler of moonshine.
 He was ready for this.
 He just needed to give the tumbler a nudge.
 It would drop into the sink and send the liquor down the drain.
 Fuddy’s plan failed.
 The feds said he was so alarmed by their sudden appearance that Witzke forgot his trick.